 The Act has introduced under Section 143(3)(i) stating that the statutory auditors ofthe Company shall include in his audit report whether the Company has adequate internalfinancial controls system in place and the operating effectiveness of such controls inaddition to the reporting by Board of Directors in director's responsibility statement.The concept of reporting on internal financial controls is still new in India.This newreporting requirement has thrown up many challenges.
 The Company has developed theinternal financial control processes and that was vetted by the internal auditors duringthe year.
 The same has also been verified by the statutory auditors and who have reportedthat all the material Internal financial controls exist during the financial year 2020-21.

 COMPLIANCE OF THE SECRETARIAL STANDARDS

-The Directors have devised proper systems to ensure compliance with the provisions ofall applicable Secretarial Standards and that such systems are adequate and operatingeffectively
+The Directors have devised proper systems to ensure compliance with the provisions ofall applicable Secretarial Standards on Board and General meetings issued by the Instituteof Company Secretaries of India and that such systems are adequate and operatingeffectively.